jchen42703/devops-notes/google_kubernetes_engine/container_to_gke/README.md

 curl -v --insecure https://easiermtl.com
 ```

-Then, when you verify that the staging workflow works, do the production version:
+When you verify that the staging workflow works, do the production version:

 ```yaml
 # issuer-prod.yaml